lee-hodg/singularity/README.md

 You can also choose the number of blog posts to be displayed per page with the `Blog posts per page` setting from the Miscellaneous section, and the gradation of colors in the blog's tag-cloud with `Tag Cloud Sizes` setting, also in the Miscellaneous section.

+### Personal information and social icons ###

+You can add in information like your name, address, email, telephone etc in the Personal section.
+This information is used to populate the  `CONTACT INFO` section near the contact form.
+If your Skype address is entered a link to begin a call to you will be added in the footer, and if you add your email a link to email you will be added in the footer.
+If you add the various social media available, links to these appear in the contact section and footer also.

 # Theme development guide #

 ## Editing the template used by fields_for tag (e.g. in form for blog comment) ##